-The VyOS CLI comprises an commandtree_operationmode and a commandtree_configmode.
+The VyOS CLI comprises an operational and a configuration mode.

 Operational mode allows for commands to perform operational system tasks and view system and service status, while configuration mode allows for the modification of system configuration.
-The command tree page lists available commands and their functions.
+The Command Reference lists available commands and their functions.